Mercy is illegal. Love is a death sentence. And survival demands complicity.

 Shadera Kael and Survival as a Weapon

 Shadera Kael is a Daggermouth assassin.
 Feared, efficient, and forged by loss.
 Her parents were executed by the Heart.
-Violence was not a choice, it was an inheritance.
+Violence was not a choice, it was her only inheritance.

 She is not morally grey because she enjoys killing.